The judges will be looking at the following criteria, and the extent of their relevance, when listening to entries:

 The Judging Process

 The categories are split between various judges who work independently and score each submission on its merits.
 The scores are entered into an online system and averaged for complete fairness.
-The results will be audited by a professional audit firm.
+A professional audit firm will audit the results.

 Judges for the Liberty Radio Awards are selected on the basis of their relevant experience and expertise.
 They offer their service and expertise voluntarily.
 They are required to judge each entry in its entirety, subject to the entry’s conformity with the rules.
 Judging will be based solely on the entry submitted, in an independent and objective manner and NOT on the programmes aired throughout the year.
 If it isn’t in the entry, it isn’t being judged.